Baseflow/flutter-geolocator/geolocator/README.md

 /// When the location services are not enabled or permissions
 /// are denied the `Future` will return an error.
 Future<Position> _determinePosition() async {
-  bool serviceEnabled;
   LocationPermission permission;

-  // Test if location services are enabled. serviceEnabled = await Geolocator.isLocationServiceEnabled();
-  if (!serviceEnabled) {
-    // Location services are not enabled don't continue
-    // accessing the position and request users of the
-    // App to enable the location services. return Future.error('Location services are disabled.');
-  }

   permission = await Geolocator.checkPermission();
   if (permission == LocationPermission.denied) {
     permission = await Geolocator.requestPermission();